Ottery Mine: History

 From 1925 to 1927 a ten-head stamper battery, grinding pans, concentrating tables, a concrete weir and pump were installed to extract the tin that was also present in the arsenic ores.
 The plant reworked arsenic tailings as well as some high tin, low arsenic ores.
 Operations ceased in late 1929 due to the economic depression and low mineral prices, only to reopen again in 1931.
 It operated in a limited capacity until 1936 when it was forced to close due to the importation of cheaper arsenic.

 Burma Malay Tin Ltd. purchased the Ottery and commenced operations in June 1938.
 The company imported flotation equipment and constructed a freshwater dam for the storage of boiler feed and dressing water.
 No arsenic production occurred at this time.
 Prolonged dry weather forced the close of operations in 1940 and the company pulled down the plant buildings and equipment and transferred them to other sites.

 From 1956-57 the Guardian Trading and Investment Company Pty.
 Ltd. reconditioned the mill and set up equipment to treat the remains of the old calcine dump.
 Further minor attempts were made to mine and treat the dumps but no further major mining operations were established.

 In 1993 Ottery was rehabilitated in a joint project by the Department of Conservation and Land Management and the Department of Mineral Resources.
 This included: reducing the pollution of contaminated water/sediments in the area; improving fencing around the structures, many of which were unstable; fencing and covering open shafts and erecting walkways and viewing platforms.

+As of February 2026, Tripadvisors website includes a statement that "This place is temporarily closed due to remediation works.
+Works are scheduled to finish in March 2022, weather permitting.", a description of a visit in 2024 which states that "The closed signs are still up although you can still visit.", and an album of 24 photographs showing the mine in 2018 with signboards for visitors.

+A review published in 2025 referred to "high-grade gold, silver and tin intercepts" at Ottery, now owned by Terra Uranium.